hyunjink12/blackscholes_pricing_v1/README.md

 Used [Barchart](https://www.barchart.com/) for "S", "K", "T", "sigma", [treasury.gov](https://home.treasury.gov/resource-center/data-chart-center/interest-rates/TextView?type=daily_treasury_bill_rates&field_tdr_date_value=2026) for "r".

-The Coupon Equivalent Yield (CEY), also known as the Bond Equivalent Yield (BEY), is the annualized return for discount or short-term, non-interest-bearing bonds.
+The risk-free rate used in this model is sourced from the U.S. Treasury yields (CEY/BEY).
+The Coupon Equivalent Yield, also known as the Bond Equivalent Yield, is the annualized return for discount or short-term, non-interest-bearing bonds.
 This is your "r".

+### Oversight to Keep in Mind

+A more precise approach would convert the quoted yield into a continuously compounded rate:

+####r = math.log(1 + r_annual)

+Why?
+Treasury yields are *discretely* compounded yield approximations.
+By using the CEY, we are implicitly assuming that "r" in this case is already a continuously compunded rate.
+It is not. *However*, in the case of short-dated options (like the 4 DTE used as the default value), the difference between discrete and continuous compounding is negligible.
+The pricing for the contracts will barely change.

 For this model (version 1), I used the closest strike relative to SPY's price as of 3/20/26 as an example.
 Going forward for future projects, I would find a delta 0.50 strike to use "true" ATM.